paidy/interview/SimpleRestaurantApi.md

 ## Submission

 You can either submit your work with a GitHub repository or send us a zip file with your source files.
-In both cases, please provide a README file to indicate how to build and run your source as well as the expected outputs.
+In both cases, please provide a README file with:
+- Time spent on the challenge
+- Instructions on how to build and run your source
+- Some example calls with expected outputs

 # Assignment